unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any sword), rare (requires attunement)_

-When you attack a creature with this magic weapon and roll a 20 on the attack roll, that target takes an extra 3d6 necrotic damage, provided that the target isn’t a construct or an undead.
+When you attack a creature with this tek weapon and roll a 20 on the attack roll, that target takes an extra 3d6 necrotic damage, provided that the target isn’t a construct or an undead.
 You gain temporary hit points equal to the extra damage dealt.

 ### Sword of Sharpness

 _Weapon (any sword that deals slashing damage), very rare (requires attunement)_

-When you attack an object with this magic sword and hit, maximize your weapon damage dice against the target.
+When you attack an object with this tek sword and hit, maximize your weapon damage dice against the target.

 When you attack a creature with this weapon and roll a 20 on the attack roll, that target takes an extra 4d6 slashing damage.
 Then roll another d20.
 If you roll a 20, you lop off one of the target’s limbs, with the effect of such loss determined by the GM.
 If the creature has no limb to sever, you lop off a portion of its body instead.